 ||Up to $300 per controller

 |Weather-Based Irrigation Controller, 13-24 Stations*

 ||Up to $2,000 per controller

-Rebate amounts listed reflect a temporary increase due to current drought conditions and are only valid for projects that receive a Notice to Proceed by September 30, 2014.
+Rebate amounts listed reflect a temporary increase due to current drought conditions and are subject to change.
 Projects must be completed within 90 days of Notice to Proceed date.